toxholm/UWMadisonPGSC-PD/README.md

 __Overview:__ We will take a data-driven look at the job landscape for graduating physics Ph.D.s.
 The talk will discuss positions in academia, at national laboratories, and in the private sector.
-We will also deiscuss the typical skillset and track record of people in those postions.
+We will also discuss the typical skillset and track record of people in those postions.

 ---